ayizar/japanese_learning/README.md

 # japanese_learning

-These are a couple of programs I wrote while teaching myself Japanese, to help myself practice.
+These are a couple of programs I wrote while teaching myself Japanese, to help myself practice both Japanese and python.